Blanchard, Oklahoma: 2020 census

+2023 estimate

 As of the 2023 census, there were 9,276 people.
 The population density was 304.7 people per square mile.
 The racial makeup of the city was 83% White, 1% African American, 3% Native American, 0.0% Asian, 1% from other races, and 7% from two or more races.
 Hispanic or Latino of any race were 5% of the population.
 There was 3573 households.
 81% of households were occupied by their owners.
 27% of the homes are worth between $200,000 to $299,999.

 In the city, the population was spread out, with 29% under the age of 18, 62% from 18 to 69, and 10% who were 70 years of age or older.
 54% of the population is female.
 The Median Age is 38.6 (36.9 in Oklahoma).
 9% of the population are veterans.

 The median household income was $89,472.
 6.7% of the population was below the poverty line, 7% under 18 years old.

 Education

+Within McClain County, most areas are in the Blanchard Public Schools school district.
+One piece to the northwest is in the Bridge Creek Public Schools school district, and some pieces to the south are in the Dibble Public Schools school district.

+Within Grady County, most areas are in Blanchard Public Schools, while some are in the Middleberg Public School school district.

-Blanchard is served by four secondary schools with an average enrollment (as of 2024) of about 2240 students.
-The elementary school is of recent construction and houses grades Pre-K through the second.
+Within the Blanchard School District, the elementary school is of recent construction and houses grades Pre-K through the second.
 There is also an intermediate school for third thru fifth grade and a middle school for sixth through eighth grades.
 Brady Barnes is the Superintendent for Blanchard Public Schools.

 Blanchard High School is home to "The Lions" football team (class 4A) and has won 3 football state championships 2023 (class 4A), 2012(class 3A), and 1979 (class A).
 The athletic program also includes baseball won back to back State Championships in 1979 and 1980, and recently adding four more state titles in 2015, 2019 (39-0), 2022, and 2025.
 Softball won a state championship in 1984 and 2009, basketball, golf, cheerleading, powerlifting, and wrestling.
 The school also includes a successful Marching band program.
 The Marching band program is run by Jenn Kauffman.